Ukraine's fate hangs in the balance, Polish premier says as he moves to secure aid transit route

 Following protests in Poland this week, Zelenskyy publicly appealed to Tusk for a meeting of the two governments at their joint border ahead of the second anniversary Saturday of Russia's invasion of Ukraine.

-Poland's Foreign Ministry on Wednesday said it was concerned by anti-Ukrainian slogans and banners praising Russian President Vladimir Putin at recent farmers’ blockades.

-One tractor at a protest this week in the southern region of Silesia carried a Soviet flag and a banner that said: “Putin, put things in order with Ukraine, Brussels, and our rulers.”
+He also denounced slogans in favor of Russian President Vladimir Putin which appeared at protests earlier this week in Poland, something Poland's Foreign Ministry on Wednesday said could be the work of Russian agents.

-“Any such attack in public space or support for Putin’s narrative is high treason and I hope that both protesters and all services will draw the right conclusions from it," Tusk said.
-“We will not tolerate it in any way.”
+Referring to the slogans, Tusk said: “Any such attack in public space or support for Putin’s narrative is high treason and I hope that both protesters and all services will draw the right conclusions from it.”

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.